andywar65/architettura/README.md

 ### Blocks and BIM standard blocks

 `Blocks` are a parametric assembly of primitives.
 In CAD you just have a bounding box with an insertion point, but setting the `TYPE` attribute leads to different results.
 There will be a list of block types (default is t01 = simple table). `MATERIAL` attribute defines block appearance, other `PARAMETERS` define functionalities peculiar to each block.

 You can load a Wavefront OBJ file setting block `TYPE` to `obj-mtl` and `PARAM1` to the OBJ filename.
 OBJ and MTL must have same filename and must be loaded to media/documents with lowercase extension.
+If set, `MATERIAL` attribute overrides MTL.

 BIM (Building Information Management) standard blocks are recognized as real life building elements.
 By now we have `Wall`, `Slab` and `Door` BIM entities.
 If you put a Door inside a `Wall`, you get a `Openwall`.